awesomephant/united-generations-website/events/live-talk.md

 introduction: The United Generations research work in progress is presented by Adalberto Lonardi in conversation with Studio Jenny Jones on LIVE!, a digital platform created by Gianluca Alla to fight the pandemic lockdown stillness.
-  The talk focuses on the importance of a multigenerational world and the care of the older population.
+  The talk focuses on the importance and care of young and old generations.
 link:
   url: https://www.instagram.com/tv/B-pYSPfFEY3/
   text: Watch the talk